pavithraes/pavithraes.github.io/content/en/blog/tips-for-devrel-in-pydata/index.md

 ## Browser and Search Engine

-I use the Google Chrome browser and the Duck Duck Go search engine for work.
+I use the Google Chrome browser and the DuckDuckGo search engine for work.
 I use pinned tabs and bookmarks minimally, but pretty religiously, to keep my browser organised.
 Here are a few notes besides that:

-- [Duck Duck Go has “bangs”](https://duckduckgo.com/bang), which are shortcuts for search on different website.
+- [DuckDuckGo has “bangs”](https://duckduckgo.com/bang), which are shortcuts for search on different website.
 I mainly use this for searching on Python docs (!python), GitHub (!gh), pandas (!pandas), and (!numpy).
 - I refer to some more PyData docs very often like Dask and Bokeh docs.
 I’ve set up !dask !bokeh, etc., as shortcuts on a browser level to quickly search through these docs too.
 (Chrome Settings → Search Engine → Site Search → Add)
 - [Grammarly’s browser extension](https://www.grammarly.com/browser) is great to keep my spelling and phrasing correct across the various browser apps.
 Most of my work outside of coding involves the browser, so this works really well. :)